 By Ryan Vlastelica

-NEW YORK, Feb 21 (Reuters) - U.S. stocks fell on Thursday and were on track for their biggest two-day decline since November as weak data suggested expectations for economic growth were overly optimistic.
+NEW YORK, Feb 21 (Reuters) - U.S. stocks fell on Thursday, on track for the biggest two-day decline since November, as weak data suggested expectations for economic growth were overly optimistic.

-The two-day decline marked the U.S. stock market’s first sustained pullback this year.
-The Standard & Poor’s 500 is up 5.2 percent so far this year.
-The benchmark index has climbed for seven straight weeks, putting it near five-year highs.
+The two-day decline was stocks’ first sustained pullback this year.
+The S&P 500 is up 5.4 percent so far this year and risen for seven straight weeks, putting it near five-year highs.

 In the latest economic data, initial claims for unemployment benefits rose more than expected last week while the Federal Reserve Bank of Philadelphia said its index of business conditions in the U.S. mid-Atlantic region fell in February to minus 12.5, the lowest in eight months.

 “The Philly Fed report was troublingly weak, and adds to concerns about whether growth will remain up,” said Brad Sorensen, director of market and sector analysis at Charles Schwab in Denver.
 “The only growth we’re seeing is sluggish.”

 The S&P 500 and Nasdaq posted the worst daily decline of the year on Wednesday after comments from the Federal Reserve sparked concerns the central bank may rein in its economic stimulus measures.